 An international business involves a cross-border flow of transactions for mutual economic and commercial benefit amongst its participants.
-An international business encompasses movement of capital, goods, services, intellectual or technical know-how as well as manpower across nations.
+An international business encompasses the movement of capital, goods, services, intellectual or technical know-how, and manpower across nations.
 Several types of international business are now coming to the forefront.

 The advent of massive development in technology and communication has made the world a compact global village.
 No person or place on the planet is too far to reach.
-The gradual fading away of boundaries – physical, technological as well as regulatory has enabled many types of international business to flourish.
+The gradual fading away of boundaries – physical, technological, and regulatory- has enabled many types of international business to flourish.

 Types of International Business

-An importer has access to a greater range of raw material and inputs thanks to the opening of cross-border trade.
-He can purchase high quality and low-cost goods from a country which specializes and is highly efficient in production.
-This aids him to drastically drive down the costs and enhance profits.
+An importer has access to a greater range of raw materials and inputs thanks to the opening of cross-border trade.
+He can purchase high-quality and low-cost goods from a country specializing in highly efficient production.
+This aids him in drastically driving down the costs and enhancing profits.

-An exporter can create a greater market potential for his products by being able to reach customers beyond borders.
+An exporter can create greater market potential for his products by being able to reach customers beyond borders.
 The customers of an exporter are also such that they normally purchase in bulk quantities and will pay a significantly higher price when compared with a domestic buyer.
-The exporter is thus able to harness such amounts of profit that would not be possible by just selling in the home country.
+The exporter can thus harness such amounts of profit that would not be possible by just selling in the home country.

-While importing may greatly benefit an individual businessman, it has a grave impact on the economy.
+While importing may greatly benefit an individual business person, it seriously impacts the economy.
 Importing causes a huge dent in the domestic markets of the importing country.
 Local players suffer greatly at the cost of multi-national corporations expanding worldwide.
 This inequality leads to a negative balance of payment (Export turnover – Import turnover) that impacts the currency exchange rates.
-Therefore, the government intervention in such businesses is very high.
+Therefore, government intervention in such businesses is very high.
 The importers are often subjected to high rates of duty and taxes to create an even playing field with the domestic players.

 International franchising refers to the transfer of a right to carry on business under a particular name for the sale of specific goods or provision of services.
 An established brand name and a customer base are often perquisites for enabling a brand to turn into a franchise.
-The franchisor (owner of the brand) makes available to the franchisee, the brand name, trademarks, knowhow etc to produce specialized goods and services, operating models along with the complete business model.
-In return, the franchisor receives regular royalty payments subject to terms of understanding between both the parties.
+The franchisor (owner of the brand) makes available to the franchisee the brand name, trademarks, know-how, etc., to produce specialized goods and services, operating models along with the complete business model.
+In return, the franchisor receives regular royalty payments subject to terms of understanding between both parties.

-A franchise model is ideal for individuals who want to set up their own business but nor start from a scratch.
+A franchise model is ideal for individuals who want to set up their own business but do not want to start from scratch.
 Such a business provides huge leverage to the franchisee in terms of an established brand value and existing awareness amongst customers.
-The franchisees almost get a ready customer base reducing the risk of market capture.
-Also, the franchisers come with a ready-made operating catalog that covers every angle of business.
-The franchisee, therefore, does not have to worry about the nitty gritty of setting up a brand-new business.
+The franchisees almost get a ready customer base, reducing market capture risk.
+Also, the franchisers come with a ready-made operating catalog that covers every angle of the business.
+The franchisee, therefore, does not have to worry about the nitty-gritty of setting up a brand-new business.

 A franchise agreement remains binding for a period of time.
 Therefore, even if the business does not become profit-making, the franchisee will have to continue to run it at a loss during the life of the contract.
 Also, most franchise agreements are on a fixed royalty plus profit sharing basis.
 The franchisee, therefore, must part with a significant portion of his profits.
 Moreover, the terms of the agreement are very tight and prescriptive in nature.
 This leaves little room for the franchisee to innovate or add his own spin to the venture.

 A joint venture marks the strategic alliance of two or more companies situated in different countries.
-Amongst the various types of international business, an international joint venture offers the benefits of mergers while still allowing to retain control and ownership.
+Among the various types of international business, an international joint venture offers the benefits of mergers while still retaining control and ownership.
 An international joint venture is also a viable option for a business that seeks to expand into foreign territory and offload the entailing risk of unknown markets.
-Such joint ventures are normally entered into by companies where one sits in the country of operations or production and the other sits in the country where goods are primarily sold.
+Such joint ventures are normally entered into by companies where one sits in the country of operations or production, and the other sits in the country where goods are primarily sold.

 It is difficult to identify companies that would provide the synergies and leverage one is looking for.
-A strategic joint venture is the one which perfectly aligns the strength and weaknesses of the parties involved to the benefit of both.
+A strategic joint venture is one that perfectly aligns the strength and weaknesses of the parties involved to the benefit of both.
 Even if one does narrow down to an ideal partner for a JV, there still remains a question of getting on board the other party.
-Also, the joint ventures are high profit and short-lived form of business.
-This may cause the companies to shift their focus from the main business causing a permanent damage.
+Also, the joint ventures are high profit and short-lived forms of business.
+This may cause the companies to shift their focus from the main business causing permanent damage.

-A turnkey project is amongst the types of international business where a firm fully designs, constructs and equips a production or service facility.
+A turnkey project is among the types of international business where a firm fully designs, constructs, and equips a production or service facility.
 The project is handed over to the purchaser upon completion.
-The project is handed over in such a ready and up to date state that the purchaser just has to “turn the key” to bring the facility to ignition.
+The project is handed over in such a ready and up-to-date state that the purchaser has to “turn the key” to bring the facility to ignition.
 Turnkey projects are generally carried out as an agreement between one business belonging to a developed country and the other to a developing country.
-The former brings to the table advanced production technology, know-how, and economies of scale.
-This enables a business in a developing country to thrive and prosper with little assistance from the first world countries.
+The former brings advanced production technology, know-how, and economies of scale to the table.
+This enables a business in a developing country to thrive and prosper with little assistance from the first-world countries.

 A design and construct project involves multiple contractors working on a single project.
-On the other hand, having a turnkey vendor on board means a single point of contact for the plethora of sub-contracts that go into the construction of a single contract.
-The purchaser is much more comfortable since he can handover the complete execution to the vendor.
-Moreover, the turnkey vendors are masters in their field.
-They provided the added benefit of lower costs due to economies of scale they experience.
+On the other hand, having a turnkey vendor on board means a single point of contact for the plethora of sub-contracts that go into constructing a single contract.
+The purchaser is much more comfortable since he can hand over the complete execution to the vendor.
+Moreover, turnkey vendors are masters in their field.
+They provided the added benefit of lower costs due to the economies of scale they experience.

-The turnkey vendor has no specific interest in the project apart from its completion.
-The vendor will not be present when the plant is operationalized on a day to day basis.
+The turnkey vendor has no specific interest in the project except its completion.
+The vendor will not be present when the plant is operationalized on a day-to-day basis.
 Because of a lack of long-term interest, the vendor may be casual during the construction phase.
 This may cause him to overlook small slip-ups here and there.
-Also, since the project is handled by the vendor from start to finish, the purchaser is not made a part of the process.
+Also, since the vendor handles the project from start to finish, the purchaser is not made a part of the process.
 He will not have acquaintance with how his own plant works once the control is handed over to him.
-This may lead him to face several difficulties in the smooth running of operations post-handover.1,2
+This may lead him to face several difficulties in the smooth running of operations post-handover.